Preparing and deploying your runtime environment with IBM Cloud Private

 For a convenient way of setting up a runtime environment, use the IBM Cloud Private (ICP) application platform.

 Starting from HCL Commerce Version 9.1, HCL Commerce does not provide IBM Cloud Private offline package as part of the provided eAssemblies.
 However, HCL Commerce can still be deployed on ICP by treating ICP as a kind of Kubernetes cluster.
-All updated HCL Commerce docker images can be downloaded from the HCL License and Delivery portal, and pushed to a private docker registry accessible by the ICP cluster.
+All updated HCL Commerce docker images can be downloaded from the My HCLSoftware portal, and pushed to a private docker registry accessible by the ICP cluster.
 A helm upgrade command can be used to upgrade HCL Commerce with new images.

 Before you begin